 5. Cooling, Water Scarcity, and Societal Crises in Ancient Mesopotamia and Egypt

-6. Environmental Fragility in MENA from Late Antiquity to Early Modern Eras
+6. Environmental Fragility in the MENA from Late Antiquity to Early Modern Eras

-7. Global Warming in MENA Today and In the Coming Decades
+7. Global Warming in the MENA Today and in the Coming Decades

 8. Climate Wars – Canaries in the Coal Mine?